-- 6.4 An expert may be needed to assist the cost auditor in one or more of the following: - a.
-Obtaining an understanding of the entity and its environment, including its internal control. - b.
-Identifying and assessing the risks of material misstatement. - c.
-Determining and implementing overall responses to assessed risks at the cost statement level. - d.
-Designing and performing further audit procedures to respond to assessed risks at the assertion level, comprising tests of controls or substantive procedures. - e.
-Evaluating the sufficiency and appropriateness of audit evidence obtained in forming an opinion on the cost statements.
-(Refer 5.1) - 6.5 The risks of material misstatement may increase when expertise in a field other than accounting is needed by the management to prepare the cost statements, as this may indicate some complexity or because management may not possess expertise in that field.
-If in preparing the cost statements management does not possess the necessary expertise, a management's expert may be used in addressing those risks. relevant controls, including controls that relate to the work of a management's expert, if any, may also reduce the risks of material misstatement.
-(Refer 5.1)
+- 6.4 An expert may be needed to assist the cost auditor in one or more of the following: - (a) Obtaining an understanding of the entity and its environment, including its internal control. - (b) Identifying and assessing the risks of material misstatement.

-- 6.6 If the preparation of the cost statements involves the use of expertise in a field other than accounting, the cost auditor, who is skilled in costing and auditing, may not possess the necessary expertise to audit those cost statements.
-The engagement partner is required to be satisfied that the engagement team, and experts who are not part of the engagement team, collectively have the appropriate competence and capabilities to perform the audit engagement.
-(Refer 5.1) - 6.7 An auditor who is not an expert in a relevant field other than costing or auditing may be able to obtain a sufficient understanding of that field to perform the cost audit without an expert.
-(Refer 5.1) - 6.8 Considerations when deciding whether to use cost auditor's expert may include: - a.
-Whether management has used a management's expert in preparing the cost statements. - b.
-The nature and significance of the matter, including its complexity. - c.
-The risks of material misstatement in the matter. - d.
-The expected nature of procedures to respond to identified risks, including the cost auditor's knowledge of and experience with the work of experts in relation to such matters; and the availability of alternative sources of audit evidence.
-(Refer 5.1) - 6.9 When management has used a management's expert in preparing the cost statements, the cost auditor's decision on whether to use an expert may also be influenced by such factors as; - a.
-The nature, scope and objectives of the management's expert's work. - b.
-Whether the management's expert is employed by the entity, or is a party engaged by it to provide relevant services. - c.
-The extent to which management can exercise control or influence over the work of the management's expert. - d.
-The management's expert's competence and capabilities. - e.
-Whether the management's expert is subject to technical performance standards or other professional or industry requirements - f.
-Any controls within the entity over the management's expert's work.
-(Refer 5.1)
+- (c) Determining and implementing overall responses to assessed risks at the cost statement level. - (d) Designing and performing further audit procedures to respond to assessed risks at the assertion level, comprising tests of controls or substantive procedures. - (e) Evaluating the sufficiency and appropriateness of audit evidence obtained in forming an opinion on the cost statements. - 6.5 The risks of material misstatement may increase when expertise in a field other than accounting is needed by the management to prepare the cost statements, as this may indicate some complexity or because management may not possess expertise in that field.
+If in preparing the cost statements management does not possess the necessary expertise, a management's expert may be used in addressing those risks, relevant controls, including controls that relate to the work of a management's expert, if any, may also reduce the risks of material misstatement. - 6.6 If the preparation of the cost statements involves the use of expertise in a field other than accounting, the cost auditor, who is skilled in cost accounting and auditing, may not possess the necessary expertise to audit those cost statements.
+The engagement partner is required to be satisfied that the audit team, and experts who are not part of the audit team, collectively have the appropriate competence and capabilities to perform the audit engagement. - 6.7 An auditor who is not an expert in a relevant field other than accounting or auditing may be able to obtain a sufficient understanding of that field to perform the cost audit without an expert. - 6.8 Considerations when deciding whether to use cost auditor's expert may include: - (a) Whether management has used a management's expert in preparing the cost statements. - (b) The nature and significance of the matter, including its complexity. - (c) The risks of material misstatement in the matter. - (d)The expected nature of procedures to respond to identified risks, including the cost auditor's knowledge of and experience with the work of experts in relation to such matters; and the availability of alternative sources of audit evidence. - 6.9 When management has used a management's expert in preparing the cost statements, the cost auditor's decision on whether to use an expert may also be influenced by such factors as: - (a) The nature, scope and objectives of the management's expert's work.

+- (b)Whether the management's expert is employed by the entity, or is a party engaged by it to provide relevant services. - (c) The extent to which management can exercise control or influence over the work of the management's expert. - (d) The management's expert's competence and capabilities. - (e) Whether the management's expert is subject to technical performance standards or other professional or industry requirements. - (f) Any controls within the entity over the management's expert's work.

-Nature, Timing and Extent of Audit Procedures
+Nature, Timing and Extent of Audit Procedures (Ref: Para 5.2)